Mortgage fees and costs: The complete guide

 If you’re buying a newer building, you can be comfortable investing in a more basic survey.
 Our guide on house surveys explains which level of service is most suitable for your property.

 This is the fee you’ll pay your solicitor for their conveyancing work.
 As a condition of your mortgage, your lender will demand you hire a solicitor.
 Even as a cash buyer, it’s highly recommended to do so.
-This guide explains everything your conveyancer will do for you.
-You can expect to be charged between £1,000 and £2,000 depending on the size of your home and the demand for your chosen solicitor.

 The chances are you’ll need to pay a removals company to transport your belongings to your new property.